gokcehan/lf/README.md

 Run `lf -doc` to see the [documentation](https://pkg.go.dev/github.com/gokcehan/lf).

-See [etc](etc) directory to integrate `lf` to your shell or editor.
+See [etc](etc) directory to integrate `lf` to your shell and/or editor.
-An example configuration file can also be found in this directory.
+Example configuration files along with example colors and icons files can also be found in this directory.

 See [integrations](https://github.com/gokcehan/lf/wiki/Integrations) to integrate `lf` to other tools.